-APOLOGIES I AM NOW FULLY BOOKED.
-PLEASE CONTACT ME TO BE ADDED TO A WAITING LIST
+APOLOGIES WE ARE NOW FULLY BOOKED.
+PLEASE CONTACT US TO BE ADDED TO A WAITING LIST

 Welcome!
 You may have found your way to this page for many reasons, that could be looking for help for yourself, a child or a friend.
 Whatever the reason, it is fantastic as you are proactively seeking support and identifying that you want to grow in your life emotionally.

-I offer art therapy and talking therapy.
-As well as being psychodynamically trained, I am also trained in person centred therapy which means each session will be targeted to support with you as a unique person only.
+Melanie offers an integrative approach specialising in talking therapy and art therapy.
+As well as being psychodynamically trained, she is also trained in person centred therapy which means each session will be targeted to support you as a unique and individual person.

-I am a registered integrative Art Psychotherapist, trained in psychodynamic psychotherapy and person centred therapy.
-My approach is underpinned by providing a safe, confidential environment that allows and supports growth and change.
-I am a published researcher which enhances my practice and the experience for the client.
-I also have a PhD in Animation as Therapy.
-I can provide a range of interventions to various clients including adults, children and young people.
-I work in private practice as well as for large national agencies therefore providing support to individuals and organisations alike.
+Melanie's approach is underpinned by providing a safe, confidential environment that allows and supports growth and change.
+She is a published researcher which enhances her practice and the experience for the client.
+Melanie can provide a range of interventions to various clients including adults, children and young people.
+She works in private practice as well as for large national agencies therefore providing support to individuals and organisations alike.

-I am award winning.
-My work has been published and exhibited internationally and was celebrated by the Queen and Duke of Edinburgh at Buckingham Palace to mark those who have made a significant contribution to national life.
-I won 'the NHS innovation award', have been commended by the Duke of Gloucester and Baroness Morris of Yardley, awarded a Community Fellowship, a Research Beacon and have been named in the Marquis Who’s who in the world “recognising the global impact of her work”.
-In 2015 I won the Enterprise Award for social and cultural impact.
-I have also taught Art Therapy at Chester University and enjoy staying up to date with advancements so my clients can receive the best care and service.
+She is award winning.
+Her work has been published and exhibited internationally and was celebrated by the Queen and Duke of Edinburgh at Buckingham Palace to mark those who have made a significant contribution to national life.
+She won 'the NHS innovation award', has been commended by the Duke of Gloucester and Baroness Morris of Yardley, awarded a Community Fellowship, a Research Beacon and has been named in the Marquis Who’s who in the world “recognising the global impact of her work”.
+In 2015 she won the Enterprise Award for social and cultural impact.

 Area of Practice Detail

-Charity; Charitable Organisations; Education (Primary, Secondary, Further Education, Higher Education); Community Service; Counselling Service; Private and National Health Service; Social Services; Independent Sector; National Probation Service; Adoption and Fostering.
+Charity; Charitable Organisations; Social Enterprise, Community and Voluntary, Education (Primary, Secondary, Further Education, Higher Education, SEN Provisions); Community Service; Counselling Service; Private and National Health Service; Social Services; Independent Sector; National Probation Service; Adoption and Fostering.

 Area of Employment Detail